 Limitations: “It is not very fast when it comes to extracting the data and in my opinion, it needs a better API.
 Also, there is a great need for proper documentation as there are a lot of undocumented commands.”
 User review

-NetSuite Planning and Budgeting enables organizations of all sizes to quickly adopt a world-class planning and budgeting application offering market-leading functionality across lines of businesses.
+NetSuite Planning and Budgeting enables organizations of all sizes to quickly adopt a world-class planning and budgeting application offering market-leading functionality across lines of business.
 Planning and Budgeting automate labor-intensive planning and budgeting processes and centralize company financial and operational data.

-Finance teams can quickly and easily produce budgets and forecasts, model what-if scenarios, and generate reports within one collaborative scalable solution.
+Finance teams can quickly and easily produce budgets and forecasts, model what-if scenarios, and generate reports within one collaborative, scalable solution.

 For Finance, NetSuite Planning and Budgeting standard edition can facilitate company-wide and departmental budgeting with pre-built reports, templates, and capabilities.
 A premium edition offers a planning and budgeting solution developed for a handful of specific industries, such as nonprofits, software, agencies, and services.
 Expert NetSuite Services consultants must implement the premium edition.